Login with passwords

 Note

-The user must have a verified phone number for an SMS reset flow and a verified email for an email reset flow.
-For example, you can verify their phone number via SMS OTP and their email via email magic link.
+The user must have a verified phone number for an SMS reset flow and a verified email for an email-based reset flows.
+For example, you can verify their phone number via SMS OTP and their email via email magic link or email OTP.

 Copy